-Using Lags requires more tools, but you don’t ever swing a hammer or dislocate your shoulder to pry out stakes.
-Lags are drilled all the way into the playa so you don’t trip or impale yourself on a rusty piece of rebar.
+Lags require more tools, but you don’t ever swing a hammer or dislocate your shoulder to pry out stakes.
+Lags are drilled all the way into the playa so you don’t impale your foot on rusty rebar.

-“Lag Bolts”, “Lag Screws”, “Lags”, they all mean the same thing for the sake of this project.
+Nomenclature: “Lag Bolts”, “Lag Screws”, “Lags”, all means the same thing for the sake of this project.

-Galvanized (aka hot dip) is a weatherproof coating that makes the metal more durable, and pricier.
+Galvanized (aka hot dip) is a weatherproof coating that is more durable and pricier.
 Zinc-plated is an ok, but inferior, weather coating, and will rust quicker.
 With either version, you should do the trusty vinegar rinse and spray with WD40 before storage.
 You are investing in high-end gear and you should take care of it.

-The Lags come in different diameters of the shaft (just like humans!).
-There is a narrower 3/8 inch and thicker 1/2 inch available.
-The 3/8” thickness is fine for most of your basic tents and shade structures.
+The Lags come in different shaft thickness (just like humans!).
+They come in a narrower 3/8 inch and thicker 1/2 inch.
+The 3/8” is fine for your basic tents and shade structures.
 For larger structures or complex weighted objects, get the larger 1/2”.

-For length, use at least 14-inches most projects and pre-fab shade structures.
+For length, use at least 14-inches most projects and shade structures.
 Get 16 or 18-inch for load-bearing or larger structures.
-Do not get shorter lag bolts; someone could get seriously hurt by a falling or flying object.
+Do not get shorter lag bolts; someone could get seriously hurt by a falling object.

 *Sidenote—we heard that 12-inch Lags can be OK for securing a small/basic dome tent, so if that’s all you need, the 12-inch ones should be fine.
 But when in doubt, go for the extra inches.

-The 14inch and longer Lags can be hard to find in stores.
-We have found a few online suppliers—summarized here:
+The 14” and longer Lags can be hard to find in stores.
+We found a few online suppliers—summarized here:

 1) Amazon: Free Shipping makes for the best-buy: